meeber/style-type-thing/README.md

 invariable donkey = {};
 unalterable donkey = {};
 unmodifiable donkey = {};
-canneverbechangediswear donkey = {};
+doesnotchange donkey = {};
 ```

 ## Line Length

 I'm an advocate of the 80-character line.
 My feeble brain rejects lines that are much longer.
 Also I like having two PuTTY windows open side-by-side on the same monitor with a relatively large (12pt) font.

 In general, I don't break a statement across multiple lines unless I have to.

-But if an array literal, object literal, or parameter list exceeds the 80-character limit, then I move each item onto its own indented line.
-If a string exceeds the limit, then I concat it across multiple lines with the `+ ` placed after the linebreak with no additional indent.
+If an array literal, object literal, or parameter list exceeds the 80-character limit, then I move each item onto its own indented line.

+If a string exceeds the limit, then I concat it across multiple lines with the `+` placed at the start of each new line.

 Valid formats: